udacity/create-your-own-adventure/english/marshmallow.md

 "I should completely ignore all of the above boring messages and move to the greatest city on earth!"
 I exclaim [move to Boston](boston/boston.md)."

+Meanwhile, one college student in Houston scrolled to the very bottom of the page at 11 PM CST on Jan 2 2016, and created a simple link.
+'I'm just here to learn.. lets ["get out of here quickly"](dansescape/dancEscape.md)